-Medical malpractice or medical negligence happens when a doctor, hospital, or other health care provider fails to provide the appropriate medical care, and a patient is injured or dies as a result.
-When seeking medical treatment or care for yourself or family, you trust the doctor and hospital to provide you with the right care needed.
+Medical malpractice or medical negligence happens when a doctor, hospital, or another healthcare provider fails to provide the appropriate medical care, and a patient is injured or dies as a result.
+When seeking medical treatment or care for yourself or family, you trust the doctor and hospital to provide you with the right care.
 Unfortunately, some doctors, hospitals, and care facilities fail in their responsibility through negligence or mistakes.

-- Birth injuries – Such as Baby Bell’s Palsy where paralysis or weakness on one side of the face occurs in infants, are commonly caused by medical malpractice.
+- Birth injuries – Birth injuries, such as Baby Bell’s Palsy, where paralysis or weakness on one side of the face occurs in infants, are commonly caused by medical malpractice.
 The exact cause of Bell’s Palsy is unknown, although medical experts think it may be caused by swelling of a nerve that controls muscle movement on one side of the face.
-Doctors may be hesitant in treating this virus through medication due to the fact that the medication may hurt the baby.
+Doctors may be hesitant in treating this through medication due to the fact that the medication may hurt the baby.
 Some birth injuries happen during pregnancy, and some happen during delivery or after birth.
 Regardless of their cause, birth injuries can make things difficult on the families and affected children.

-- Medication errors – Medication errors occur when giving a patient the wrong dose or prescribing the wrong medication which can cause irrevocable harm to that patient.
-Common types of medication errors are filling a prescription with the wrong medication, errors made while administering the drug, or failure to monitor the patient’s reaction to the medication.
+- Medication errors – Medication errors occur when giving a patient the wrong dose or prescribing the wrong medication, which can cause irrevocable harm to that patient.
+Common types of medication errors are filling a prescription with the wrong medication, mistakes made while administering the drug, or failure to monitor the patient’s reaction to the medication.
 These errors can be attributed to medical staff or pharmacists.

 - Surgical errors – The most common surgical errors can be wrong-site surgeries, incorrect incisions, anesthesia errors, and foreign objects left in the body, such as surgical instruments.
-This can lead to the damage of organs, extreme pain, severe infections or even death.
+This can lead to damaged organs, extreme pain, severe infections or even death.

 - Hospital malpractice – Hospital errors can happen for a number of reasons such as misdiagnosing, treating patients for the wrong medical conditions and ignoring safety guidelines such as washing hands, or not wearing PPE (personal protective equipment) properly.
 Not washing hands or not wearing PPE properly can cause disease and infection to spread from one sick patient to another that may have a weakened immune system, which could, in turn, cause complications and even death if not treated promptly.

-- Diagnostic errors – Misreading tests, failing to properly evaluate patients’ symptoms and successfully ruling out all possible healthy conditions are common causes of diagnostic errors.
-Diagnostic errors are the leading or second leading cause of malpractice claims in the U.S.
+- Diagnostic errors – Misreading tests, failing to properly evaluate patients’ symptoms, and successfully ruling out all possible healthy conditions are common causes of diagnostic errors.
+Diagnostic errors are a leading cause of malpractice claims in the U.S.